-So finally, here I am sharing with you another list of great resources for bloggers and a couple easy Instagram tools that I use as well.
+So finally, here I am sharing with you another list of great resources for you!

 I discovered IFTTT about a year ago and at first I didn’t really know what to do with it, so I didn’t use it.
 Then after getting more and more bogged down with little things to do for the blog or my social media, I decided to give it a try and learn what it does.